Education > K-12 Education

 Useful Web Sites for Teachers

 With so many web sites available, it is hard for teachers of statistics to select those that are most useful.
-The following is a compilation of information by Daren Starnes, a member of the ASA/NCTM Joint Committee on the Curriculum in Statistics and Probability, as well as information prepared by Robin Lock of St. Lawrence University.
+The following is a compilation of information by members of the ASA/NCTM Joint Committee on the Curriculum in Statistics and Probability.
 You may wish to visit these sites and see which are appropriate for your teaching level.

 The Chance Project has resources that emphasize using current news media as motivation for studying issues in probability and statistics.
 A highlight of the web site is the monthly Chance News (which now functions as a wiki), abstracting recent articles from newspapers and magazines with suggestions for pedagogical uses.

 CAUSEweb, the Consortium for the Advancement of Undergraduate Statistics Education, has helpful resources for teaching an introductory statistics course, including class examples, labs, homework assignments, data sets, cartoons, songs, jokes, and quotes.
-This site also houses information about the biennial U.S. Conference on Teaching Statistics, hosted by The Ohio State University.
+This site also houses information about the biennial U.S. Conference on Teaching Statistics and the Electronic Conference on Teaching Statistics.

 National Council of Teachers of Mathematics (NCTM) Illuminations is a repository of lesson plans, online activities, and connections to the NCTM Standards.

-Journal of Statistics Education Information Service contains links to several statistical education organizations, newsletters, discussion groups and the Journal of Statistics Education, as well as the JSE Dataset Archives.
+Journal of Statistics Education is a free, online, international journal focusing on the teaching and learning of statistics.
+This site also contains links to several statistical education organizations, newsletters, discussion groups and the JSE Dataset Archives.

 ARTIST (Assessment Resource Tools for Improving Statistical Thinking) has field tested assessment inventory scales on specific topics in probability and statistics, as well as a searchable item database that allows teachers to build their own assessments.